Benefits of Taking Prenatal Vitamins Before You’re Pregnant

 Prenatal vitamins can fill critical nutrition gaps that even the most balanced and healthful diet cannot provide.
 When you’re trying to conceive and become pregnant, your body and baby have extra nutritional demands that are instrumental to a healthy and successful pregnancy.

-We take prenatal vitamins seriously, and we’re happy that you’re learning about the benefits of prenatal vitamins.
+We take prenatal vitamins seriously, and we’re happy to share the benefits of prenatal vitamins.

 Prenatal vitamins are specially formulated to help fill any nutritional gaps, providing you with the vitamins and minerals you need before, during, and after pregnancy.
 (1)